LaurenceKuhl/Mercedes_Thompson/README.md

 What does pre-commit do ? pre-commit aims to improve the qualities of your commits.

 Trigger a GitHub action for CI
+I added a Github action to automatically lint my python code.
+I will try to add a github action to see if pre-commit has been run as well.

+## Days

+Here i keep track of my days just to hold myself accountable!

+day 3 : Added a linting github action and fixed all linting issues (most notably adding definition strings)